Ikechukwu-Uchechukwu/Ikechukwu-Uchechukwu/README.md

 - Languages: Python and SQL.
 - Data Visualization: Tableau and Power BI.

--🌱 Learning: Enhancing my Data Analytics and Science Skills.
+-🌱 Learning: Enhancing my Data Analytics and Science Skills with help from Dahel Techies.
 - 💻 Currently working on: Data cleaning and visualization projects using Python, SQL, Power BI and Tableau.

 -📫 You can reach me on ikechukwuluchechukwu@outlook.com